bencullivan/OurTrips/README.md

-This is the Our Trips app project created by Omar Alsaeed and Ben Cullivan.
+This is the Our Trips project created by Omar Alsaeed and Ben Cullivan.